Madame-Aehm/CAB-Project-3-Spikes/spike2/notes.md

 It's going to make things much easier if you can recognise a React Component as a special type of JavaScript function.
 We always give Components **Capitalized names** to differentiate them from regular JavaScript functions.
 When you want to use your Component, it's "called" like an HTML element in the JSX.
 Look at the `main.jsx` to see how it calls the App Component `<App />`.
 If you call the `<App />` Component again right underneath, all that content will appear twice.

-In React, you will typically have one Component per file.
-This is so you can default export the single variable, and it keeps your code organised.
-But to demonstrate the relationship between Components, we can put some together in a single file.
-I'll create a second Component in `App.jsx` called App2, and then I'll update the export to include both App and App2. **Default export** means that a file is only exporting a single variable. **export** can be used to export multiple variables grouped together in curly braces.
-However you export your variable will be how it needs to be imported on the other end.

-I can now import both as `{ App, App2 }` on `main.jsx` and display both.
-Alternatively, I can call the `<App2 />` from inside my App Component, and return the export/import to the original state.
-App2 is now nested inside App.
+I'll create a second Component in `App.jsx` called `App2`.
+I can call the `<App2 />` from inside my `App` Component.
+I can call it as many times as I want, and it will duplicate.
+It duplicates the entire Component, logic and all.
 I really recommend having a play with Components and using the Inspector to look at where the elements are rendering.

+In React, we separate Components into separate files.
+In order to access variables across different files, we **export** them from one place, then **import** them into another.
+We typically only put one Component per file, this is so you can default export the single variable, and it keeps your code organised.
+If you create a folder for `Components`, you can keep them all together.
+Feel free to create sub-folders to group related Components together, but be aware your imports will need to be updated if you change where a file is located.

 ### Strict Mode